JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 Managed cloud platforms like Heroku or PaaS implementations like [Dokku](https://github.com/dokku/dokku) also handle the lifecycle of your application.
 To do so, they require an "entry point" definition.
-These two platforms use a file called `Procfile` in the project root directory, which should point to the output generated by the `stage` task ( which is included in the Gradle template already):
+These two platforms use a file called `Procfile` that you have in the project root directory.
+It points to the output generated by the `stage` task (which is included in the Gradle template already):

 ```properties
 web: ./build/install/shoppingList/bin/shoppingList